Makhaniya Lassi- Jodhpur Street Foods

-Shopping and sightseeing in Jodhpur can tire you and at such times munching on some street foods can perk you up with a boost of energy.
-While you will get the traditional daal baati, ghatte ki sabzi, bajra flatbreads, laal mass as a part of the main meals for that ‘choti bhukh’ / small appetites do try these street foods while in Jodhpur.
+Shopping and sightseeing in Jodhpur can tire you and at such times munching on some street food can perk you up with a boost of energy.
+While you will get the traditional daal baati, ghatte ki sabzi, bajra flatbreads, laal mass as a part of the main meals for that ‘choti bhukh’ / small appetites do try these Jodhpur street foods.
+From spicy snacks that fire your taste buds to to creamy beverages, Jodhpur’s street food reflects its rich culture and royal warmth- one dish at a time.

 Whole green chilli is stuffed and coated in a gram flour mix and then deep-fried.
 It looks like the usual pakora on the outside, but it is only when you bite into it that the green chilli reveals its fiery taste.
 The tamarind and mint chutney make for perfect adjuncts for it.